08.06.24

 You’ll quickly notice that popular times to go to the toilet include after the kitten has either woken from a nap or finished eating.
 Get into the habit of carrying the kitten to its litter box at these times so that they know this is where to do their business.

-With some cats this simple process is all that is needed to litter train them for good.
-Others will need more patience but they’ll come round in time.
+Repetition is the name of the game.
+It’s all about forming an association between urination or defecation and the litter.
+With some cats, a few days of this simple process is all that is needed to litter train them for good.
+Others will need more time and patience but they’ll get the hang of it eventually.

 Litter training for the outdoor toilet routine